florianschwanz/geldboers-o-mat/README.md

 ## About The Project

 The aim of this app is to visualize financial impacts as bar charts.
+It is hosted on Firebase and can be accessed via https://geldboers-o-mat.web.app/.

 ### Built With